Rajat-R-Bapuri/DSP-Lab-Android-Demos/Java_Demos/JavaBasics.md

 Instead we use Log to generate logs in Android App.
 Log statements are used while debugging Android Applications.
 We will deal with Logs in android later.)

-## Rewriting above Nth Fibonacci number using class in Java
+## Rewriting above Nth Fibonacci number program using class in Java

 This demo will help you knowing creating user defined classes in one file and use them in another file.
 Informally, you have to create two separate Java files for this demo.